FabianSanchezD/learning-tech-stack-for-next-project1/README.md

-#Learning new tech stack
+# Learning new tech stack #1 (frontend and backend)

-In this repo, I'll document my journey learning TS, Next.js, FastAPI and Computer Vision (OpenCV, MediaPipe, Tensorflows).
+In this repo, I'll showcase my journey learning TS, Next.js and FastAPI.

 My next project will be a fencing technique recognition app for fencers to have better technique, understand their errors and correct them.